 Trust me, Mama, planning out unit studies for your homeschool year doesn’t have to be a big long scary process.
 It can take less than an hour, and all you really need is a computer.

-Deciding What Unit Studies
+Deciding What Unit Studies for the Homeschool Year

 This is probably my favorite part of planning unit studies.
-As homeschooling moms, we get a unique opportunity to tailer our children’s education to their needs and interests.
+As homeschooling moms, we get a unique opportunity to tailor our children’s education to their needs and interests.
 You are in control over your children’s education.
 Adding unit studies to your homeschool can really add a lot of value to your homeschool.

 To decide what unit studies to plan for your year, you need to first decide what subjects you’d like unit studies for.